cloudflare/cloudflare-docs/products/firewall/src/content/recipes/update-rules-customers-partners.md

 ### Allow traffic by IP address

+This example:
-This example specifies the network and host, as well as the `cf.bot_management.score` [dynamic field](/cf-firewall-language/fields/#dynamic-fields) to ensure requests are not high-risk traffic.
+- Specifies the network and host
+- Uses the `cf.bot_management.score` [dynamic field](/cf-firewall-language/fields/#dynamic-fields) to ensure requests are not high-risk traffic

 <table style='table-layout:fixed; width:100%'>
   <thead>